CNSTAT - TOPICS

 Hermann Habermann joined the CNSTAT staff in September 2009 as a senior program officer, working part-time to organize a workshop on enhancing research and development for the federal statistical system.
 He has held several positions in his career, including deputy director of the U.S. Census Bureau, director of the United Nations Statistics Division, and chief of statistical policy at the Office of Management and Budget.
 He is a fellow of the American Statistical Association and the National Academy of Public Administration and a past member of CNSTAT.
 He holds a Ph.D. in statistics from the University of Wisconsin-Madison.
 At present he consults for various international organizations including the United Nations and the World Bank.

 Carol C. House is a senior program officer for the Committee on National Statistics.
-She is currently serving as study director for the project to review redesign options for the Consumer Expenditure surveys.
+She is currently serving as study director for the two projects: a review and evaluation of the 2014 Survey of Income and Program Participation; and a workshop on measuring R&D expenditures in the nonprofit sector.
+She has directed projects on the National Crime Victimization Survey’s measures of rape and sexual assault, and on redesign options for the Consumer Expenditure surveys.
 She retired from the National Agricultural Statistics Service (NASS), USDA, in 2010 where she was deputy administrator for programs and products and chair of the Agricultural Statistics Board.
 Her previous positions at NASS included associate administrator, director of research and development, and director of survey management.
-She has provided statistical consulting on sample surveys in China, Poland, Columbia, and the Dominican Republic.
+She has provided statistical consulting in China, Poland, Columbia, and the Dominican Republic.
 She is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.
 Her graduate training was in mathematics at the University of Maryland, College Park.

 Christopher Mackie is a study director with the Committee on National Statistics specializing in economic measurement and statistics.
-He is currently serving as study director for two expert panels, one charged with assessing the value of measures of self-reported well-being for policy, and another on measuring civic engagement and social cohesion.
+He is currently serving as study director for an expert panel charged with assessing the economic and fiscal consequences of immigration.
+Recently, he completed projects on the measurement of self-reported well-being and on measuring civic engagement and social cohesion.
 He has served as study director for a range of projects, including those that produced the reports At What Price?
 Conceptualizing and Measuring Cost-of-Living and Price Indexes; Beyond the Market: Designing Nonmarket Accounts for the United States; Understanding Business Dynamics: an Integrated Data System for America’s Future; Accounting for Health and Health Care: Approaches to Measuring the Sources and Costs of Their Improvement; and Improving Measurement of Productivity in Higher Education.
 He is also author of Canonizing Economic Theory: How Theories and Ideas Are Selected in Economics.
 He holds a Ph.D. in economics from the University of North Carolina, and has held teaching positions at the University of North Carolina, North Carolina State University, and Tulane University.

 Krisztina Marton is a senior program officer with the Committee on National Statistics.
-She is currently serving as study director for the Panel on Addressing Priority Technical Issues for the American Community Survey and will lead CNSTAT’s contribution to the Committee on Human Spaceflight.
-She is also organizing an expert meeting on more efficient screening methods for the Health and Retirement Study of the National Institute on Aging.
-Previously, she was the study director for the Panel on the Statistical Methods for Measuring the Group Quarters Population in the American Community Survey, the Panel on Redesigning the Commercial Buildings and Residential Energy Consumption Surveys of the Energy Information Administration, and the Workshop on the Future of Federal Household Surveys.
+She is currently serving as study director for the Panel on Addressing Priority Technical Issues for the American Community Survey and the Standing Committee on Integrating New Behavioral Health Measures Into the Substance Abuse and Mental Health Services Administration’s Data Collection Programs.
+Previously, she led CNSTAT’s contribution to the Committee on Human Spaceflight and was the study director for the Panel on the Statistical Methods for Measuring the Group Quarters Population in the American Community Survey, the Panel on Redesigning the Commercial Buildings and Residential Energy Consumption Surveys of the Energy Information Administration, the Workshop on the Future of Federal Household Surveys, and an expert meeting on more efficient screening methods for the Health and Retirement Study of the National Institute on Aging.
 Prior to joining CNSTAT, she was a survey researcher at Mathematica Policy Research (MPR) where she conducted methodological research and oversaw data collections for the National Science Foundation, the Department of Health and Human Services, the Agency for Healthcare Research and Quality, the Robert Wood Johnson Foundation, and other clients.
 Previously, she was a survey director in the Ohio State University Center for Survey Research.
 She has a Ph.D. in communication with an interdisciplinary specialization in survey research from the Ohio State University.

-Esha Sinha joined the Committee on National Statistics as associate program officer on July 27, 2009.
-Previously she worked extensively with SUNY Binghamton student records on such topics as whether advanced placement or SAT scores are better predictors of college success and performance of transfer students.
-She earned her M.A. in economics from GIPE, India, and worked for a year as research assistant in the Indian Institute of Management, Ahmedabad, before attending SUNY Binghamton.
-She recently completed a Ph.D. in economics at SUNY Binghamton under the direction of former CNSTAT study director Prof. Edward C. Kokkelenberg.
+Esha Sinha joined the Committee on National Statistics as an associate program officer in July 2009.
+Previously, she worked extensively with SUNY Binghamton student records on such topics as whether advanced placement or SAT scores are better predictors of college success and performance of transfer students.
+She is currently involved in two expert panels and one workshop.
+She has worked on a variety of CNSTAT panel studies, workshops, and planning meetings.
+She coedited Improving Measurement of Productivity in Higher Education and was co-rapporteur of National Patterns of R&D Resources: Future Directions for Contents and Methods: Summary of a Workshop.
+She earned her M.A. degree in economics from GIPE, India, and worked for a year as research assistant in the Indian Institute of Management, Ahmedabad, before attending SUNY Binghamton.
+She completed her Ph.D. in economics at SUNY Binghamton under the direction of former CNSTAT study director Prof. Edward C. Kokkelenberg.

 Edward J. Spar is currently a senior program officer for the Committee on National Statistics.
 He recently retired as the executive director of the Council of Professional Associations on Federal Statistics (COPAFS).
 Prior to his position at COPAFS, he was president of Market Statistics; vice president for Mathematics and Systems, for the Daniel Starch & Staff market-media research firm; and a senior analyst at Computer Usage Corporation.
 Mr. Spar has taught a graduate course in applied demography at Georgetown University.
 He currently teaches a course at the U.S. Census Bureau on using economic statistics in the private sector.
 Mr. Spar has consulted for such organizations as the United Nations, the U.S. Environmental Protection Agency, the U.S. Census Bureau, the Bureau of Transportation Statistics, the Organisation for Economic Co-operation and Development, the Commonwealth of Independent States, the Association of Southeast Asian Nations, and the National Statistical Committee of Kyrgyzstan.
 Mr. Spar worked closely with the U.S. Census Bureau in the development of their COMPASS series of publications, explaining the uses of the American Community Survey to various user communities.
 Mr. Spar has published numerous articles on the development and uses of demographic data and has presented papers to such organizations as the Market Research Council, the American Statistical Association, the International Statistical Institute, the American Marketing Association, the U.S. Census Bureau, and the International Association of Official Statistics.
 Mr. Spar has testified before Congress on issues relating to the quality and timeliness of federal statistics.
 He is a fellow of the American Statistical Association, an elected member of the International Statistical Institute and the International Union for the Scientific Studies of Population, and a life member of the Market Research Council.
 He served on the National Research Council’s Panel on Transportation Statistics.
 Mr. Spar received his BBA in statistics from the City College of New York.